 Meg Started her career as a nurse within the Royal Air Force in 1972.
 On leaving the RAF Meg became a District Nurse until 1982 when she joined the Ambulance service.

-Meg is now training members of the public, school workers and other industry employees in first aid courses and moving and handling, fire safety and health and safety.
+Meg continues training members of the public, school workers and other industry employees in first aid courses and moving and handling and fire safety.

 Previous occupation Leading Seaman ( missile ) Royal Navy.